firavoyage/blogging/projects.md

 > -> /firascript

-- firascript is better and simpler
+- features
-  - but javascript is good enough
+  - javascript is good enough
+  - with functional programming
+  - and libraries like lodash
-- firascript literal
+- literal
-  - typing a few symbools and tokens doesn't cost much time

 ```
 (a b c d) //(a,b,c,d)